apache/felix-atomos/README.md

 Therefore the example will run in basic class path mode for both Java 8 and Java 11 when running with a native substrate image.

-To build the native image you must to install the native image support for Graal (see https://www.graalvm.org/docs/reference-manual/native-image/).
+To build the native image you must install the native image support for Graal (see https://www.graalvm.org/docs/reference-manual/native-image/).
 You need to run the `gu` command that comes with Graal VM: